Chief of Accounting, Tax, and Coaching Services: Jonathan VanHorn, CPA/ABV

 Joseph is a graduate of Lyon College in Batesville Arkansas.
 While at Lyon, Joseph completed majors in Accounting, Economics & Finance.
 He was a four year letterman for the Lyon College Scots’ baseball team and was named a Tran-South Conference Scholar Athlete.
 He completed a Master’s Degree in Professional Accountancy at Indiana University’s Kelley School of Business in Indianapolis.

-Joseph currently serves as the Secretary of the Board of Directors for the Arkansas Society of CPA’s.
+Joseph recently completed a 3 year term as the Secretary of the Board of Directors for the Arkansas Society of CPA’s.
 He has served as the chair of the Emerging CPA’s Committee for the State of Arkansas for 2014-2015.
 He was named the 2011 Outstanding Emerging CPA by the Arkansas Society of CPA’s.
 Joseph was named the 2013 Lyon College Patterson Decade Award Winner.
-He is currently serving a three year term as a member of the AICPA’s EDGE Conference Planning Committee.
+He is currently serving a three year term as a member of the AICPA’s Young Members Leadership Committee.
+Joseph also serves on the Lyon College Board of Trustees.

 Accounting and Payroll Staff: Rebecca Starks